 Responding to the challenge, looking to the future

-We plan to develop a new model of city government better suited to the needs of our citizens.
+We are developing a new model of city government better suited to the needs of our citizens.

-You can download the white paper as a PDF
+You can download the White Paper as a pdf.

 Or view the online version (which can also be downloaded as a PDF).